-

 Schedule NOL3,

-Worksheet 4 and Part I of
+Part I of

 Schedule NOL2 is used to figure the allowable deduction for a Wisconsin NOL carryforward.

-Enclose copies of your NOL worksheets or Schedules NOL1, NOL2, and NOL3 with your tax return for the year you incur the Wisconsin NOL and any other years for which you use an NOL carryback or carryforward.
+Enclose copies of your Schedules NOL1, NOL2, and NOL3 with your tax return for the year you incur the Wisconsin NOL and any other years for which you use an NOL carryback or carryforward.
 See the instructions for Schedules NOL1, NOL2, and NOL3 for when these schedules must be enclosed with your return.

 -